LighthouseBlog/Blog/README.md

 This is my personal blog that documents everything that I have questions about and did not find simple answers to.
 Every article is supplemented by a github repository belonging to the LighthouseBlog organization that I started and will be maintained.

 ### Future Plans

-#### Development Side
-* Add an extension to the editor to allow for Gists and Github links
-* Allow for profile pictures
-* Allow for tags once angular material 2 allows for multi select
-* Add Google analytics extension
-* Full support Froala Editor

 #### Blog Topics
 At some point, I will complete all or most of these topics